 3. TikTok

-TikTok has become one of the most influential video platforms in the world, driven almost entirely by short-form video and mobile-first viewing.
+TikTok has become one of the most influential video platforms in the world, especially popular among younger audiences such as Gen Z and millennials.
+It is known for its short form videos and mobile-first viewing.
 According to recent global usage data, TikTok has over 1.6 billion monthly active users, making it one of the fastest-growing platforms for online video consumption.
+TikTok has revolutionized short-form video content and is popular for its algorithm-driven discovery system.

 The platform is built around discovery and speed.
 Videos are designed to grab attention quickly, which is why many trends, product ideas, and brand moments now start on TikTok before spreading elsewhere.